Tips for a Perfect Test Drive

 After the Drive

-Once you’re back in the showroom, the dealer will do all that they can to get you sitting down and talking about finalising that deal.
+Once you’re back and parked, the dealer / seller will do all that they can to get you sitting down and talking about finalising that deal.
 They understand that if you just had a pleasant test drive, then it’s going to be pretty easy to push you into a decision.
 Don’t do it.
 Take time to reflect on your experience and to talk with whoever came with you on the test drive.

-This is a massive decision that you’re about to make so don’t allow the dealer to push you into making your choice on the spot.
+This is a massive decision that you’re about to make so don’t allow someone to push you into making your choice on the spot.
 Go home, think about your experience, the extras available, and most importantly, the financial aspect.
-The dealership isn’t going anywhere and if it takes you a week to decide, then at least you’ll know you didn’t rush your decision.
+If it takes you a week to decide, then at least you’ll know you didn’t rush your decision.

 And wouldn’t you know it?
 Pre-approved finance is something that we can help you with here at Stratton.
-Fill out our online car finance application form (it takes less than a minute) and you could get instant finance approval.
+Fill out our online car finance application form (it takes just a few minutes).
 There’s no obligation so what are you waiting for?
-That demo car won’t test drive itself!
+That car won’t test drive itself!